MadoGold/MadoGold/README.md

 ## 🚀 About Me

 👋 **Frontend Developer** with expertise in **React** and **Next.js**.
 I bring creative ideas and dynamism to web projects.

-💻 While I primarily focus on frontend development, my skills also include **Node.js** and **MongoDB**.
-I'm ready to collaborate across the full stack.

-🎨 Specializing in crafting aesthetic and functional websites on **Tilda** and **WordPress** for swift business solutions.

 **Let's bring your ideas to life!**